Saitama (One-Punch Man): Appearances

 The character is also featured in One-Punch Man: A Hero Nobody Knows video game.

 Reception

 Popularity

 Saitama ranked first in a popularity poll from the manga.
 He was nominated for Best Protagonist at the 4th Crunchyroll Anime Awards in 2020.
-In Animax Carnival Malaysia 2016, an attraction of the series where the guest was challenged to punch harder than the character.
-Several types of merchandising were also created.
+In Animax Carnival Malaysia 2016, an attraction of the series challenged the guests to punch harder than the character.
+Several types of merchandising were also created, including rigid and articulated vinyl figures from well known brands such like Banpresto, or beanies by Ensky Hobby.
 In 2019, a Singaporean man named known as Seah replicated Saitama's workout he mentions early in the series to become fit, showing positive results in the process.